BrandonXu6106/obsidianpublish/content/posts/aigc/digital-identity.md

 Identity may be a difficult thing to model, but it is worth thinking about deeply.
 Our models for identity will impact how many future generations of internet users are categorized and made legible.
 It makes sense to ensure it best serves the people it represents.

-As [[peer-to-peer|peer-to-peer]], [[local-first software|local-first]], and [doorless](https://rosano.hmm.garden/01evv3hq1ak4b6ng1jzppx5n2j) apps slowly make a resurgence, I hope that agency is the value at the forefront of new applications and protocols, enabling users to choose which parts of themselves to make legible.
+As [[../../thoughts/peer-to-peer.md|peer-to-peer]], [[local-first software|local-first](../../thoughts/local-first%20software.md), and [doorless](https://rosano.hmm.garden/01evv3hq1ak4b6ng1jzppx5n2j) apps slowly make a resurgence, I hope that agency is the value at the forefront of new applications and protocols, enabling users to choose which parts of themselves to make legible.

 _Thank you to Anson Yu, B Cavello, Cent Hosten, Saffron Huang, Shrey Jain for reading earlier drafts and providing clarifying feedback._